decentralized-storage/filecoin-alpha-cohort/requirements/phase1_submission.md

 **Current Issue**: Developers building privacy-sensitive applications can't use decentralized storage because Filecoin stores data in plaintext with no access controls.
 Only option today is centralized encryption/access control, which means users don't have complete control over their data.

-**Why This Matters**:
+**Why Does Encrypted Data Storage Matter**:
-- 73% of enterprises cite privacy concerns as the main barrier to decentralized storage adoption
+- 50% of IT executives identified data security and privacy concerns as the main barrier to integrating decentralized storage within their organizations (source: https://fil.org/digest/enterprise-storage-market-insights-from-the-field)
-- Healthcare, legal, and financial applications need encrypted storage with compliance features
-- Developers are forced to choose between privacy and decentralization

-**Filecoin Relevance**: This blocks Filecoin from entering regulated industries and enterprise markets, limiting its growth potential.
+- Regulated industries including healthcare (HIPAA), finance (PCI DSS, SOX), and any EU data processors (GDPR) have mandatory encryption requirements for sensitive data protection.
+- Premium content (music, video, games) requires encryption/access control, and direct-to-consumer content distribution is a rapidly growing sector.

+**Why Is This Relevant to Filecoin Onchain Cloud**:
+While Filecoin Onchain Cloud offers unique advantages (self-custody, censorship resistance, and decentralized architecture) industries that would benefit most from these features are blocked by the lack of encryption and access controls.
+Native privacy guardrails would enable healthcare, finance, and content creators to leverage Filecoin's verifiable storage and data sovereignty benefits.

 ---